HL7/fhir-gender-harmony/input/pagecontent/model.md

 guide provides structural and semantic guidance to vendors and interface developers to address these requirements.

-The [Gender Harmony initial informative specification](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=564) provides necessary constructs to more accurately capture sex and gender identity along with associated context of use.
+The [HL7 Informative Document: Gender Harmony - Modeling Sex and Gender Representation, Release 1](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=564)  provides necessary constructs to more accurately capture sex and gender identity along with associated context of use.
 While the framework provides the necessary infrastructure, the specific changes in individual standards to concretely specify actual implementable